 Rules and regulations

-What Our Objectives Are
+II.
+Our Objectives

 In the Boulevard Comedy Section the public will be offered a series of successful productions, signed by well established directors and national and international theater stars.
 The public will thus get a chance to acknowledge true stardom, be it in the actors’, directors’, set designers’ or playwrights’ domains.
 This selection is meant to be a viable alternative to the ubiquitous promotion of false values, so often aggressively imposed on different media.